 After the rash appears, the diagnosis is usually straightforward.

 To clarify the diagnosis, the doctor will order:

 A mycological potassium hydroxide test ruled that a fungal infection did not cause the rash.

 A sample of skin from the infected area to perform a biopsy.

 In the case of a sexually active person, differential diagnoses should often be performed, such as serological screening for syphilis.

-Also the fluorescent treponemal antibody absorption test for syphilis, HIV serology respectively.
+Also, the fluorescent treponemal antibody absorption test for syphilis, and HIV serology, respectively.

-To alleviate the symptoms associated with pink piritiasis, it is recommended to treat mainly itching throughout the body.
+To alleviate the symptoms associated with pink spiritists, it is recommended to treat mainly itching throughout the body.

-The patient should keep cool, since excessive heat and sweating can make the rash and itching worse.
+The patient should keep calm since excessive heat and sweating can worsen the rash and itching.

-Hot showers should be avoided, at the time of bathing the water should be kept as cold as can be tolerated.
+Hot showers should be avoided; when bathing, the water should be kept as cold as possible.